-There is also an upper-tropospheric maximum in SD(v) in the range 75°W-10°W for westward-filtered disturbances at 12°S and on the equator, as well as for WMRG waves, which is significantly stronger in strong AEW years (Figs. 10c and 10d).
-The reasons for this are explored in Section 6c.
+There is also an upper-tropospheric maximum in SD(v) in the range 75°-10°W for westward-filtered disturbances at 12°S and on the equator, as well as for WMRG waves, which is significantly stronger in strong AEW years (Figs. 10c and 10d).
+The reasons for this are explored in section 6c.

 b.
-Mechanisms for amplification of AEW vorticity centres by WMRG waves

-The close connection between increased WMRG wave activity and AEW activity suggests the importance of the WMRG wave for the development of the AEWs and interannual variability.
-The consistent phase relationship between the AEW vorticity centres and the WMRG wave structure in the lower and upper troposphere has already been shown in Fig.8 through the regression analysis.
-Here, Figs.11a, b show the 200hPa horizontal winds for westward-filtered disturbances and the WMRG structures, both regressed onto the vorticity centres passing through the region centred at 0°E. The results are shown for the entire climatology, strong and weak AEW years.
-It is clear that in all cases there are strong large-scale circulations extending across the equator, with the cross-equatorial motion dominated by the WMRG structure and southward cross-equatorial flow at the longitude of the vorticity centre.
-The winds are in the correct phase to amplify the vorticity centres through vortex stretching.
+Mechanisms for amplification of AEW vorticity centers by WMRG waves phase relationship between the AEW vorticity centers and the WMRG wave structure in the lower and upper troposphere has already been shown in Fig. 8 through the regression analysis.
+Here, Figs. 11a,b show the 200-hPa horizontal winds for westward-filtered disturbances and the WMRG structures, both regressed onto the vorticity centers passing through the region centered at 0°.
+The results are shown for the entire climatology, strong and weak AEW years.
+It is clear that in all cases there are strong large-scale circulations extending across the equator, with the crossequatorial motion dominated by the WMRG structure and southward cross-equatorial flow at the longitude of the vorticity center.
+The winds are in the correct phase to amplify the vorticity centers through vortex stretching.
 Cross-equatorial flows are weaker for climatology and weak AEW years.